redis/docs/content/integrate/redis-data-integration/ingest/data-pipelines/data-pipelines.md

 ## The `config.yaml` file

-Here is an example of a `config.yaml` file:
+Here is an example of a `config.yaml` file.
+Note that the values of the form "${name}" refer to environment variables that are set elsewhere.
+In particular, you should normally use environment variables as shown to set the source username and password rather than storing them in the clear in this file (see [Set secrets](#set-secrets) below for more information).

 ```yaml
 sources: